 - 13% protein

-- Vitamins– significant amount of Vitamin C, Vitamin B12, Vitamin K, Folate
+- Vitamins– a significant amount of Vitamin C, Vitamin B12, Vitamin K, Folate

 - Minerals – Significant amounts of Magnesium, Potassium, Phosphorus, Iron, and Manganese

-*Figures are based on 1 medium artichoke (120g), boiled, drained, and without salt.
+*Figures are based on one medium artichoke (120g), boiled, drained, and without salt.

 Highlights of Globe Artichoke

 It is rare for vegetables to have as much protein as the globe artichoke has.
-And if you are like many of our gallbladder patients who are looking for alternative protein sources to avoid eggs, meat, and nuts, globe artichoke protein may just be the solution for you, packed with extra benefits for your gallbladder.
+And suppose you are like many of our gallbladder patients who are looking for alternative protein sources to avoid eggs, meat, and nuts.
+In that case, globe artichoke protein may just be the solution for you, packed with extra benefits for your gallbladder.